 · How will shipowners' operations and bottom lines be affected?

-View the 2017 conference photos from day one here, day two here and the awards ceremony and gala dinner here.
+View the photos from the 2018 conference, awards and gala dinner here.

 You can view interviews with many of our speakers and award winners here: